googleinterns/audio-synthesis/README.md

 constructing the dataset is:
  - Download the dataset from https://magenta.tensorflow.org/datasets/maestro and unzip it.
-   - **NOTE:** If you only want a small amount of data then it is probably more efficient to download the MIDI separatly, extract all that (fast) and then only extract as much audio you need.
+   - **NOTE:** If you only want a small amount of data then it is probably more efficient to download the MIDI separately, extract all that (fast) and then only extract as much audio you need.
  - Configure the script:
    - APPROX_TOTAL_HOURS: How many hours to extract.